 There are of course other safety concerns when fitting an oven, such as the location of nearby power sockets, so always read the manufacturer’s instructions carefully.

 As mentioned earlier, 60 cm cookers are normally a little smaller than 60 cm.
 This means that the gap between the cooker and the kitchen cabinets should be adequate for both safety and for when you need to remove the appliance for cleaning and maintenance.

-A 60 cm cooker will usually fit in a standard 60 cm gap between units in your kitchen.
+A 60 cm cooker will usually fit in a standard 60 cm gap between units in your kitchen, since if you look at the specifications closely you will usually find it’s actually slightly narrower than 60 cm.
 However, it’s still a good idea to carefully measure the gap and check the manufacturer’s instructions before buying and fitting a new cooker.

 If in doubt, ask the advice of a professional and if you’re fitting an electric cooker yourself always make sure that you follow any safety guidelines.
 All gas cookers should always be installed by a Gas Safe registered engineer.